SML-CompBio/OncoMark/data/readme.md

 This folder contains source data used for generating all the images in the main manuscript.

-The collated gene sets for each of the 10 hallmark is in Source_Data_1.
+The collated gene sets for each of the 10 hallmark is in hallmark_surv_curated.csv.

 The source Data for Figure 2 is in Source_Data_2.